 - Sarah Anne Hughes is a deputy editor for Spotlight PA, helping oversee day-to-day news operations.
 She is a native Pennsylvanian who has helped lead newsrooms in Harrisburg and Washington, D.C.
 She was previously associate editor of the Pennsylvania Capital-Star and a Report for America fellow with Billy Penn and The Incline covering the state legislature.
 Before returning to her home state, Sarah was managing editor of Washington City Paper, editor of DCist, and a reporter for The Washington Post.
 She is a 2019 National Fellow with the Center for Health Journalism, focusing on the decline of cash welfare for families in poverty.

-- Carl Johnson is the Technology Director for Spotlight PA.
-Prior to joining the Spotlight PA team, Carl worked as a Newsroom Product Engineer at The Baltimore Sun for Tribune Publishing, a Tech Lead for PBS, a web developer for The Atlantic, and the webmaster for his high school underground lit mag.
-Carl has a PhD in Philosophy from the University of Hawaii and is interested in looking at online publishing and full stack development from a critical perspective.
-Before becoming a software engineer, he worked as an educator for 9 years, and he now teaches interactive design for journalists at the University of Maryland.
-He lives in Baltimore with his wife and children.
+- Carlana Johnson is the Technology Director for Spotlight PA.
+Prior to joining the Spotlight PA team, Carlana worked as a Newsroom Product Engineer at The Baltimore Sun for Tribune Publishing, a Tech Lead for PBS, a web developer for The Atlantic, and the webmaster for her high school underground lit mag.
+Carlana has a PhD in Philosophy from the University of Hawaii and is interested in looking at online publishing and full stack development from a critical perspective.
+Before becoming a software engineer, she worked as an educator for 9 years.
+She lives with her children in Baltimore.

 - Stephen Kearse is the assistant editor of Spotlight PA.
 He previously worked as the copy editor of Stateline, and has contributed arts criticism and reporting to The Nation, The New York Times, The Atlantic, and Pitchfork, among other outlets.